ebergstedt/CruDapper/README.md

     {
         using (DbConnection connection = ActiveDbConnection)
         {
-            // calls the original Dapper DbConnection extension methods making you able to use Dappers full functionality, if you want to bypass CruDapper. connection.Open();
+            // calls the original Dapper DbConnection extension methods making you able to use Dappers full functionality
+            //if you want to bypass CruDapper.
+            connection.Open();
             return connection.Query(@"
                 DELETE